bcgov/data-publication/pages/dsg_before_you_start.md

 The amount of the charge will be discussed at the [_Discovery Whiteboard_](dps_bcgw_w.md#discovery-whiteboard), held at the beginning of the publication process.

 Changes to the structure of the dataset after the initial load may incur additional charges.
-Examples of changes are addition and removal of columns, changes in column names, etc. If you envision many changes over time or the addition of new datasets or continuing support in preparing data you may wish to enter into a support agreement with DataBC, which can also be discussed at the [_Discovery Whiteboard_](dps_bcgw_w.md#discovery-whiteboard).
+Examples of changes are addition and removal of columns, changes in column names, etc. If you envision many changes over time or the addition of new datasets or continuing support in preparing data you may wish to enter into a support agreement with DataBC, which can also be discussed at the Discovery Whiteboard.

-[RETURN TO TOP][1]

 -----------------------------------------